-What Police Departments Do to Whistle-blowers
+Police Punish the ‘Good Apples’

 Adam Serwer: Bad apples in Buffalo

 Suddenly, Buffalo police practices are under new scrutiny—after two officers were filmed pushing an elderly protester to the ground in June—and city lawmakers have requested another review of Horne’s case.
 Buffalo’s earlier decision to punish Horne, not Kwiatkowski, proved fateful.
-According to ABC 7 Buffalo, he would go on choke another officer on the job, and in a separate incident, punch still another officer while off duty.
+According to ABC7 Buffalo, he would go on choke another officer on the job, and in a separate incident, punch still another officer while off duty.
 Yet he remained on the force.
 In 2009, he was caught slamming four Black teenagers into the ground, then punching them and berating them as “savage dogs.”
 Once again, his victims were already handcuffed.
 Kwiatkowski eventually pleaded guilty to using excessive force in this incident.
-According to Buffalo News, during his trial Kwaitkowski also admitted to having “lied several times in the past about using excessive force, including under oath in both a civil trial and an Internal Affairs investigation.”
+According to The Buffalo News, during his trial Kwiatkowski also admitted to having “lied several times in the past about using excessive force, including under oath in both a civil trial and an Internal Affairs investigation.”
 He was ultimately sentenced to a mere four months in jail for his crimes—roughly a decade after the 2009 incident.
 Unlike Cariol Horne, he was allowed to retire from the force and keep his pension.

 In the aftermath of George Floyd’s death, many have demanded to know how the other Minneapolis officers captured on camera could have stood around with their hands in their pockets for eight minutes and 46 seconds, while Officer Derek Chauvin knelt on a man’s neck.
 Cariol Horne’s saga, and others like it, help explain why.
 The system protects cops like Chauvin, who had at least 17 previous misconduct complaints and had been involved in multiple incidents in which he or another officer used lethal force.
 However, cops who exercise restraint (in the case of Mader), stop others from engaging in brutality (like Horne), prevent officers from concealing wrongdoing (like Lambert), or blow the whistle on bad police practices (like Hanners)—they are often immediately and severely sanctioned or pushed out, both through formal and informal means.
 This is perhaps one of the most significant yet largely neglected problems with policing in America: Departments are making an example not of the so-called bad apples, but of the good ones.